 Until we can generate sufficient drug and royalty revenue to finance our cash requirements, which we may never do, we expect to finance future cash needs through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
+Any additional fundraising efforts may divert management's attention from day-to-day activities and product development, which may adversely affect our ability to develop and commercialize our product candidates.
 Additional financing may not be available to us when we need it or financings may not be available on favorable terms.
 If we raise additional capital through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish certain valuable rights to our drug candidates, technologies, future revenue streams or research programs and/or grant licenses on terms that may not be favorable to us.
 If we raise additional capital through public or private equity offerings, the ownership interests of our then existing stockholders could be diluted and the terms of these securities may include liquidation or other preferences that adversely affect stockholders' rights.
-In addition, certain holders of our outstanding securities have anti-dilution protection that could result in additional dilution to our stockholders generally.
-These provisions provide that if we raise certain funds before March 2018 at a per share price less than \$.050 per share, anti-dilution protections will apply.
-See Item 1 - "Business - Corporate History; Significant Organizational Events."
+In addition, certain holders of our outstanding securities that acquired our securities in March and April 2017 private placement transactions (the "2017 Private Placement Investors") have limited anti-dilution protection that could result in additional dilution to our stockholders generally.
+These provisions provide that if we raise certain funds before the Anti-dilution Expiry Date (defined below) at an effective average consideration and/or exercise or conversion price per share price less than \$2.55 per share, subject to exceptions for issuances of certain "exempt securities," anti-dilution protections could apply which could obligate us to issue additional securities to the 2017 Private Placement Investors.
+"Anti-dilution Expiry Date" means the earliest to occur of (i) the business day after we raise \$10 million or more in one or more public or private offerings within six months of the applicable purchase date for the 2017 Private Placement Investors, or (ii) the six month anniversary of the applicable purchase date for the 2017 Private Placement Investors.

 If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-If we are unable to obtain adequate financing when needed and on favorable terms, we may have to delay, reduce the scope of or suspend one or more of our clinical trials or research and development programs or our commercialization efforts.
+If we are unable to obtain adequate financing when needed and on favorable terms, we may have to delay, reduce the scope of or suspend one or more of our clinical trials or research and development programs or our commercialization efforts